usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/CARMACloudPlugin/README.md

 >    - the source IP/host of the original `/carmacloud/tcmreq` request
 >    - the callback port provided in the TCR message
 > - The SSH reverse tunnel allows CARMA Cloud to securely initiate communication back to V2X-Hub even when V2X-Hub is running behind NAT or inside a Docker container.
+> - The reverse tunnel traffic currently uses HTTP because the communication is protected by the SSH tunnel itself.
 > - The `/tcmreply` endpoint is hosted by the CARMA Cloud Plugin within V2X-Hub.

 ## Functionality Testing

-To test functionality of CARMA Cloud Plugin without an active vehicle, we have provided a script which can send mock TCRs to V2X Hub.
+To test functionality of CARMA Cloud Plugin without an active vehicle, we have provided a script which can send mock TCRs to V2X-Hub.
 These TCRs should be received by the CARMA Cloud Plugin, forwarded to CARMA Cloud, and if there are any relevant active traffic controls, should result in response TCMs being sent to the CARMA Cloud Plugin.
 Steps to conduct this test are outlined below:

-1) Deploy V2X Hub and CARMA Cloud
+1. Deploy V2X-Hub and CARMA Cloud.
-2) Configure CARMA Cloud Plugin to connect the CARMA Cloud (including setup of any necessary TCP tunnels)
+2. Configure the CARMA Cloud Plugin, including the required SSH tunnels.
-3) Enable both CARMA Cloud Plugin and Message Receiver Plugin
+3. Enable both the CARMA Cloud Plugin and Message Receiver Plugin.
-4) Run 'python3 tcr_script.py` to send a TCR to the Message Receiver Plugin
+4. Run `python3 tcr_script.py` to send a mock TCR to the Message Receiver Plugin.
-5) Confirm that TCM messages are being received by CARMA Cloud Plugin via the Messages tab in the V2X Hub Admin UI web portal
+5. Confirm that TCM messages are received by the CARMA Cloud Plugin using the Messages tab in the V2X-Hub Admin UI.